cgw-9527/uos-go/README.md

 As of before the June launch, this library is pretty much in flux.
-Don't expect stability, as we're moving alongside the main `uosio` codebase, which changes very fast.
+Don't expect stability, as we're moving alongside the main `wxbio` codebase, which changes very fast.

 This library is the basis for the `uos-bios` launch orchestrator tool at https://github.com/lialvin/uos-bios